brainhack-ch/interpret-iqms/README.md

 **What data do we use?**

 We will use the [Movement-Related Artifacts (MR-ART)](https://www.nature.com/articles/s41597-022-01694-8) dataset.
 It contains the T1-weighted images of 148 healthy subjects.
-For every subject, there are images in three conditions:
+Each subject has been acquired under three motion conditions:

 1. no head movement
 2. little head movement